Irreducible components of quiver Grassmannians: Group schemes

 Since $\pi$ is faithfully-flat and all schemes are locally of finite type over $K$, we see that $\pi$ is smooth (respectively affine) if and only if its pull-back along itself is smooth (respectively affine).
 This pull-back is just the projection $G\times X\to X$, which is smooth (respectively affine) if and only if $G$ is a smooth (respectively affine) scheme.

 (3) If $X$ is smooth, then the faithful flatness of $\pi$ implies that $Y$ is smooth \cite[Proposition 17.7.7]{EGA4.4}.
-Conversely, a composition of smooth morphisms is again smooth \cite[I \S4 Corollary 4.4]{DG}, so if $G$ and $Y$ are smooth, then $\pi$ is smooth, hence $X$ is smooth.
+Conversely, if $G$ and $Y$ are smooth, then $\pi$ is smooth, and hence $X$ is smooth, since a composition of smooth morphisms is again smooth \cite[I \S4 Corollary 4.4]{DG}.

 (4) As $G$ is smooth, it is geometrically reduced, so the subscheme $G\times X_\red$ is reduced and hence $\mu$ induces a morphism $G\times X_\red\to X_\red$.
 Thus $G$ acts on $X_\red$, so we may assume that $X$ is reduced, hence integral.
 We now observe that for all $n\geq1$ there is an isomorphism